InemesitMatthew/StartUp_Voice/README.md

 - **Regular Voice:** Plays a predefined voice message based on the time of day (morning, afternoon, night).

+- **Custom Voice: Users can provide their own voice recording to be played at startup.

 ## Prerequisites

 - Python 3.x